Contaminated soil and sediment

 Once excavated, contaminated soil and other solid wastes must be managed in compliance with the solid waste rules outlined in Ch.
 292, Wis.
 Stats., and chs.
 NR 500 to 538, Wis.
 Admin.
 Code.
 Compliance with these rules typically requires contaminated material that is generated from environmental cleanup sites be transported offsite to be disposed at facilities licensed to accept that waste (operating licensed landfills).
 Contaminated material may be managed at other locations under certain circumstances, as described below.

-1. Exempt soil management.
+1. Exempt soil management

 Contaminated soil excavated as part of a response action conducted under ch.
 292, Wis.
 Stats., and chs.
 NR 700 to 799, Wis.
 Admin.
 Code, may qualify to be managed as “exempt soil” if the contaminants it contains meet certain criteria.
 Generally, exempt soil will only be impacted by metals and/or polycyclic aromatic hydrocarbons (PAHs) at concentrations below approved background concentrations or residual contaminant levels.
 Exempt soil may be managed without prior department review and approval if its use does not violate the location criteria listed in ch.
 NR 504.04 (4), Wis.
 Admin.
 Code, which in part, prohibits placement within a floodplain, causing adverse impacts to wetlands, taking an endangered species or causing an environmental standard to be exceeded.